 Please consider an investment in the next generation...

 Lake George has provided all of us with countless memories, amazing experiences of a lifetime shared with family and friends.
 LGA's Planned Giving options offer you a way to invest in a trusted organization dedicated to sustaining the beauty and serenity of Lake George for the future.

-Joining the Helen V. Froehlich Legacy Society to create your own legacy…
+- Joining the Helen V. Froehlich Legacy Society to extend your own legacy…

-  A charitable bequest is one of the simplest ways to make a gift, and often

-  at a level not possible during one’s lifetime.
-A bequest can be made for a

-  specific amount or a percentage of your estate.
-Your gift can consist of

-  cash, securities, real estate, or personal property.
-It can be for general

-  use or restricted for a specific program or service.
-This special gift truly

-  reflects what is important to you.
+A charitable bequest is one of the simplest and most versatile ways to make an impactful gift, and often at a level not possible during one’s lifetime.
+A bequest can be made for a specific amount or a percentage of your estate.
+Your gift can consist of cash, securities, real estate, or personal property.
+It can be for general use or restricted for a specific program or service.
+This special gift truly reflects what is important to you and your family.